Texas A&M professor fired after video shows classroom confrontation over gender identity coursework

 HOUSTON (AP) — A professor at Texas A&M University was fired and others were removed from their positions after a video surfaced in which a student confronted the instructor over her teaching of issues related to gender identity in a class on children’s literature.

-The firing of Melissa McCoul, who had been a senior lecturer in the English Department, came after political pressure from Republican lawmakers, including Gov. Greg Abbott, who had called for her termination.
+The firing of Melissa McCoul, a senior lecturer in the English department with over a decade of teaching experience, came after political pressure from Republican lawmakers, including Gov. Greg Abbott, who had called for her termination.

 The incident prompted Glenn Hegar, the chancellor of the Texas A&M University System, to order an audit of courses at all 12 schools in the system.